Eoin Morgan: 2012 Pakistan and West Indies

 Morgan recovered from his shoulder injury to participate in England's series against Pakistan in the UAE from January to February 2012.
 England lost the Test series 3–0 with their batters struggling to cope against Pakistan's spin bowlers.
 In the second Test he came under increased pressure, scoring just 3 runs in the entire match after being dismissed for a duck in the second innings.
 His top score of the series came in his final innings of the tour, where he made 31.
 Morgan, Pietersen, and Bell played in all three matches and each scored fewer than 90 runs in the series.
 Coach Andy Flower commented that Morgan had struggled during the tour of the UAE, and the batter was dropped from England's Test squad to tour Sri Lanka in March.

-Although he was omitted from the Test side, Morgan remained a key figure in the limited overs formats.
+Although he was omitted from the Test team, Morgan remained a key figure in the limited overs formats.
 He made 21 in the first ODI against the West Indies, although he did not bat in the second match.